fermmm/group-date/README.md

 ## Actions

 The project contains a simple GitHub Action Workflow which uses the Docker images to build and run various tests on the image.
-You can extend it to release and deploy your applications.
+You can extend it to release and deploy the application.